cwtools/cwtools-vscode/README.md

 2. If on linux, possibly follow [these instructions](https://code.visualstudio.com/docs/setup/linux#_error-enospc)
 3. If on linux, install libcurl3
 4. Either open your mod folder directly
-5. or open the Stellaris folder containing your mods.
-This can be one of:
+5. or open the Game folder containing your mods.
+E.g. for Stellaris this can be one of:
     * "C:\Users\name\Paradox Interactive\Stellaris"
     * "C:\Program Files(x86)\Steam\steamapps\common\Stellaris"

     or on linux
     * "/home/name/.local/share/Paradox Interactive/Stellars"
     * "/home/name/.steam/steam/steamapps/common/Stellaris"
-6. For EU4/HOI4: Follow the prompts to select your vanilla folder
+6. For EU4/HOI4/CK2: Follow the prompts to select your vanilla folder
 7. Edit files and watch syntax errors show up when you make mistakes
 8. Wait up to a minute for the extension to scan all your mods and find all errors